bparanj/crystal/electronics/book/capacitor/missing.md

 If the LED is still blinking even after adding the capacitor, it may be because the frequency of the input signal is too low for the capacitor to effectively smooth out the voltage.

-Here’s a breakdown of what might be happening:

-### Key Points

 1. Low Frequency (1–10 Hz):
    - At a low frequency (1–10 Hz), the capacitor does not have enough time to fully charge and discharge quickly enough to maintain a stable voltage across the LED.
    - The capacitor’s discharge rate is too slow relative to the cycle of the low-frequency AC signal, so it cannot maintain a consistent current to keep the LED steadily lit.